tuyuritio/astro-theme-thought-lite/src/content/note/en/linkroll.md

 toc: true
 ---

-The theme provides a `LinkRoll` component for the **Links** section to display friend links or recommended sites in a more elegant and flexible way.
+The theme provides a `LinkRoll` component for the **Linkroll** section to display friend links or recommended sites in a more elegant and flexible way.

 ## Import Component

-> [!Note]
+> [!NOTE]
 > The `LinkRoll` component must be used in `mdx` files.

 ```mdx